emilohlund-git/JemmaStables-Old/README.md

 > So I swapped it for MariaDB which is included in my hosting domains payment plan.
 > It was a pain since I've never really worked with MySQLi before, but it was well worth it in the end.

-> I'm trying to get access to [Equipe](http://www.equipe.com/)'s API to fetch more information regarding the horses
+> ~~I'm trying to get access to [Equipe](http://www.equipe.com/)'s API to fetch more information regarding the horses
 > on the website, still no luck.
-(I need to get a hold of the developers to get a log-in, and to see if what I'm searching for is possible).
+(I need to get a hold of the developers to get a log-in, and to see if what I'm searching for is possible).~~

+> It's not possible.
+I will have to stick with my information in .json files > render on website plan.
+Atleast until I figure out something better.

 > The main feature of the website is the booking system, which I developed from scratch.
 I am using a calendar developed by [Mathias Picker](https://github.com/MathiasWP/CalendarPickerJS).
 > It's extremely well written and easy to understand once you dive into the source code.
 Basically I'm using it to pick a date, and display a modal